 Normally, when you click and drag a selection is made from corner to corner, depending on the direction you drag.

-You can create a selection from the centre, by pressing and holding the Alt key.
+You can create a selection from the center, by pressing and holding the Alt key.

-If you also press and hold the Shift key, you will draw a square, from the centre.
+If you also press and hold the Shift key, you will draw a square, from the center.

 The Elliptical Marquee draws elliptical (oval) and round selections.
 It works just the same as the Rectangular Marquee.